2140data/react-btcpay-paybutton/README.md

 - **Description**: Determines the default currency used for payments.
 This is the currency in which the payment amount will be displayed.
 - **Default**: 'SATS'.
 Other options like 'BTC', 'USD' can be added and must be included in `currencyOptions`.

+:warning: **IMPORTANT** :warning:
-:warning: **IMPORTANT** If you change the default currency, you are responsible for providing your own currency conversion logic!
+If you change the default currency, you are responsible for providing your own currency conversion logic!

 <a id="details-currency-options"></a>